georgy7/catframes/README.rst

 You can also use Catframes to detect common resolution in a folder.
 This is a subtask of ``catframes_fix_resolution``.

-But this script renames corrupted images as well.
-So, be careful.

 ::

     $ catframes_most_common_image_resolution_in_the_folder [--statistics|-s]